-Ask an associate about Petco's selection of books on Salamanders and Newts and the variety of Petco Brand products available for the care and happiness of your new pet.
-All Petco Brand products carry a 100% money-back guarantee.
+Ask a Pet Care Center store employee about Petco's selection of products available for the care and happiness of your new pet.
+All products carry a 100% money-back guarantee.

-Because all Amphibians are potential carriers of infectious diseases, such as Salmonella, always wash your hands before and after handling your Amphibian and/or habitat contents to help prevent the potential spread of diseases.
+Because all amphibians are potential carriers of infectious diseases, such as salmonella bacteria, always wash your hands before and after handling your amphibian and/or habitat contents to help prevent the potential spread of diseases.

-Pregnant women, children under the age of 5 and people with weakened immune systems should contact their physician before purchasing and/or caring for an Amphibian and should consider not having an Amphibian as a pet.
+Pregnant women, children under the age of 5, senior citizens and people with weakened immune systems should contact their physicians before purchasing and/or caring for an amphibian and should consider having a pet other than an amphibian.

-Note: The information in this Care Sheet is not a substitute for veterinary care.
-If you need additional information, please refer to the sources on the following page or contact your veterinarian as appropriate.
+The information on this Care Sheet is not a substitute for veterinary care.
+If your pet is ill or if you need additional information, please contact your veterinarian as appropriate.